jameshanlon/jameshanlon.github.io/content/silicon-infra.md

 1. **Simple and explicit**.
 Build a complex system using simple, well-defined components composed and controlled using explicit mechanisms.
-Conversely, avoid easy-to-use high-level interfaces that hide important behaviours.
+Conversely, avoid easy-to-use high-level interfaces that hide important behaviors.
 This borrows from the [Zen of Python](https://peps.python.org/pep-0020/): *explicit is better than implicit and simple is better than complex*.
 Examples include avoiding the use of global variables, preferring flat rather than nested, preferring